FDA WARNING: Depakote use during pregnancy linked to birth defects

 Some birth defects linked to the use of Depakote® during pregnancy are Spina Bifida, Nueral Tube Defects, Craniofacial Defects, and Cardiovascular Malformations.
 In 2012, Abbott Laboratories agreed a $1.6 billion settlement in a Depakote lawsuit alleging the company illegally marketed its drug for off-label use.

-Time is limited.
+Time to file a claim may be limited.
 Act now.

 See if you qualify for compensation for your child’s suffering!